chemle/emle-engine/README.md

 emle-server --set-lambda-interpolate 1
 ```

-Alternatively, if two values are passed then these will be used as _minimum_ and
+Alternatively, if two values are passed then these will be used as initial and
-_maximum_ values of λ, with the additional `--interpolate-steps` option specifying
+final values of λ, with the additional `--interpolate-steps` option specifying
-the number of steps (calls to the server) over which λ will be linearly interpolated
+the number of steps (calls to the server) over which λ will be linearly
-between its minimum and maximum values.
-(This can also be specified using the
+interpolated.
+(This can also be specified using the `EMLE_INTERPOLATE_STEPS`
-`EMLE_INTERPOLATE_STEPS` environment variable.)
-In this case the `emle_log.txt` file
+environment variable.)
+In this case the `emle_log.txt` file will contain output
-will contain output similar to that shown below.
-The columns specify the current
+similar to that shown below.
+The columns specify the current step, the current
-step, the current λ value, the energy at the current λ value, and the pure MM and
+λ value, the energy at the current λ value, and the pure MM and EMLE energies.
-EMLE energies.

 ```
 #     Step                     λ        E(λ) (Eh/bohr)      E(λ=0) (Eh/bohr)      E(λ=1) (Eh/bohr)